Hungary and Poland fall to lowest ever ranking in World Press Freedom Index - Kafkadesk

 The report also points out that in December 2019, only the nominees of the ruling Fidesz party were elected as new members of the Media Council, “Hungary’s most powerful media regulatory body”.

 The Orban government has indeed recently come under media scrutiny over its handling of the coronavirus crisis.
-Its coronavirus emergency bill was passed with penalties of up to five years in prison for false information, a “completely disproportionate and coercive measure”, according to the report, as well as many NGOs.
+Its coronavirus emergency bill was passed with penalties of up to five years in prison for false information, a “completely disproportionate and coercive measure”, according to the report.

 The United Nations, along with numerous NGOs and civil society organizations, had already expressed deep concerns regarding the bill, warning some of its measures threaten “the rule of law and the freedom of the press”.